dvanbuskirk/concourse/README.md

 User: myuser
 Pass: mypass

-I've also seen some intermittent issues with the iptables service restart, if you encounter this failure just run vagrant provision.

 ##Todo list is very long but here is my next 4 items coming up.

 * Add chefspec tests
 * Get this building in TravisCI
 * Add test kitchen
-* Add lwrp for flycli with some very basic resources
+* Add lwrp for flycli with some very basic resources (in progess)

 ## Contributing